Object Oriented Programming Concepts And Principles Explained

 The Advantages of Object Oriented Programming

 Software development projects may require functional, logical, scripting, or object oriented programming.
 Successful developers can identify appropriate programming types and languages for their projects.
-Stack Overflow’s 2020 Developer Survey found that the most popular programming languages were:
+Statista's recent survey of developers found that the most popular programming languages were:

 These languages are popular in part because they can be applied to different paradigms.
 For example, Python and TypeScript are designed for object oriented programming but can be used for functional programming.
 Developers also use these languages because they maximize the advantages of this programming style.